anvlkv/a-nvlkv-xyz/content/_index.md

 +++
 title="a.nvlkv"
-description="Communication artist a.nvlkv, their projects and commissions, CV.
-This website is a meta medium experiment in generative story telling based on entered autobiography facts"
+description="Communication artist a.nvlkv, their portfolio and CV"
 +++

 As a communication artist I enjoy working across different media and technology to foster genuine conversations.